Pedestrian taken to hospital after Lacey hit-and-run, State Patrol says

-A pedestrian was hit by a truck on Pacific Avenue in Lacey on Tuesday evening and the driver fled the scene, according to the Washington State Patrol.
+A pedestrian was hit by a truck on Pacific Avenue in Lacey late Tuesday and the driver fled the scene, according to the Washington State Patrol.

-The pedestrian was taken to an area hospital after the incident at the 8000 block of Pacific Avenue about 5:30 p.m. but was uninjured, State Patrol spokesman Todd Bartolac said.
+The pedestrian was taken to an area hospital after the incident in the 8000 block of Pacific Avenue about 5:30 p.m. but was uninjured, State Patrol spokesman Todd Bartolac said.

-The truck was described as dark blue in color, but the make, model and license plate numbers were not available.
+The truck was described as dark blue.
+The make, model and license plate numbers weren’t available.
 There was no visible damage to the truck.

 Kenny Ocker: 253-597-8627, @KennyOcker